arakotom/fedwad/README.md

     * fedavg_results.py contains the code for creating the lines of the reslt tables

+OTDD code comes from this repo. https://github.com/microsoft/otdd and FedRep code comes from the repo of Collins et al.

 If you use this code for your research, you can cite our paper and the POT library: